 8 years ago, I read that book up there.
 It was fascinating and fun stuff.
 Surprisingly, Dean Karnazes is just a man.
 Who runs.
 A lot.
 Running isn't that hard he explains, it's the mental battle.

-Around the same 8 years ago, I sought out professional help.
-There were demons in them thar hills that needed mining.
+Around the same 8 years ago, I sought professional help.
+There were demons in need of mining.
 The counselor put me on a program of weight watchers and yoga.
-For the next nine months, demons flew out of me at a furious pace.
-It was a lot to withstand.
+For the next nine months, demons flew out at a furious pace.
+The wind nearly knocked me over.

 Once I stopped waging war with my body, I needed to deal with things like a grown up.
 It was so tough.